 In order to optimize and take full advantage of this unique experience, successful applicants are expected to have relevant field experience in the US Army as officers, as well as select academic competencies in a cluster of the following areas of didactic science training: Chemistry, Biology or Biomechanics or Anatomy & Physiology.

 The Department of Health and Kinesiology's M.S. in Kinesiology with an emphasis in Exercise Physiology: West Point Faculty Development program offers the highest quality academic education that provides an in-depth scientific based approach with relevant content applications:

 - Small class sizes to allow individualized instruction and professional development

 - Exposure to a very diverse but representative academic curriculum

 - State of the art academic and athletic facilities

-- An opportunity to teach select members of the Texas A&M Corps of Cadets
+- An opportunity to teach/train select companies of the Texas A&M Corps of Cadets

 - Assist with the Corps of Cadets training for the notable Ranger Challenge

 - Opportunity to prepare for viable National Strength & Conditioning Certifications